-Details about the 2017 Break Trips will be announced at an information session in early May 2016, at which applications will be distributed.
+Details about the 2017 Break Trips will be announced at the information session on May 10, 2017.

 Research grants of up to $3,000 to certificate students in Humanistic Studies to support travel and the purchase of books, supplies and materials needed to complete the senior thesis.